-Why Secondary 1 English Is a Critical Year for Students
+Why Secondary 1 English Is an Important Transition Year

 What Our Secondary 1 English Tuition Covers

-Academia's Level 3A Language Arts programme is designed for Secondary 1 students across both Integrated Programme English and G3 English under the Singapore-Cambridge Secondary Education Certificate (SEC) examinations.
-Our curriculum is developed in-house and refined to stay aligned with what students are expected to do in Secondary 1: read with greater precision, write with clearer structure, and explain ideas with evidence, across both language and literature-leaning demands.
+Academia’s Level 3A Language Arts programme is designed for Secondary 1 students across both Integrated Programme English and G3 English under the Singapore-Cambridge Secondary Education Certificate examinations.
+Our curriculum is developed in-house and refined to stay aligned with what students are expected to do in Secondary 1: read with precision, write with structure, and explain ideas with evidence across both language and literature-leaning demands.

 Reading and Comprehension